ShahzaibAftab/ShahzaibAftab/README.md

 # 💫 Introduction:
-🖥️ A tech Enthusiast, a Full-Stack Developer. <br><br> 🚀 Passionate about building scalable, efficient, and innovative Web Solutions.<br><br>🛠️ Proficient in JavaScript libraries and frameworks i.e. Node.js, React.js, Express.js, and MongoDB, with a strong understanding of web development principles and best practices.<br><br>💻 Experienced in developing responsive and intuitive user interfaces, designing robust backend systems, and deploying applications to production environments.<br><br>🔧 Continuously learning and adapting to emerging technologies to deliver top-notch solutions that meet client needs and exceed expectations.<br><br>📫 Reach out to me at shahhzaibaftab@gmail.com to discuss collaborations, explore networking opportunities, or share insights on the latest trends in tech!
+🖥️ A tech Enthusiast, a Full-Stack Developer. <br><br> 🚀 Passionate about building scalable, efficient, and innovative Web Solutions.<br><br>🛠️ Proficient in JavaScript libraries and frameworks i.e. React.js,Next.js, Node.js and Express.js with a strong understanding of web development principles and best practices.<br><br> 🤖Data Encryption, authentication and authorization. <br><br>💻 Experienced in developing responsive and intuitive user interfaces, designing robust backend systems, and deploying applications to production environments.<br><br>🔧 Continuously learning and adapting to emerging technologies to deliver top-notch solutions that meet client needs and exceed expectations.<br><br>📫 Reach out to me at shahhzaibaftab@gmail.com to discuss collaborations, explore networking opportunities, or share insights on the latest trends in tech!

 ## 🌐 Socials: